terraform-ibm-modules/terraform-ibm-logs-agent/solutions/fully-configurable/README.md

-# Cloud automation for Logs Agent
+# Cloud automation for Logs agent

 This architecture deploys the following monitoring agent on a Red Hat OpenShift cluster: